"Oh, that's the spot, Doc!"

 Patients are often astonished that we can locate, just by feeling, the painful area.
 Trigger points are highly irritable areas in muscle bands that trigger painful responses and are characterized by heightened soreness in the patient and a noticeable hardness to the doctor or therapist.
 Trigger points are not just sensitive nodules, but they affect the muscle and tissues in the surrounding area.

 A form of soft tissue therapy, trigger point therapy, first originated by Dr. Janet Travell who treated President John F. Kennedy for his back pain, is established on the theory that pain in one part of the body can in fact be caused by an injury or dysfunction somewhere else. chiropractic treatment of the spinal nerve injuries and dysfunctions is complementary.

 Trigger points are spots of tenderness in a muscle.
-Trigger point therapy incorporates applied pressure to these painful, tender areas in order to alleviate their pain and dysfunction as well as pain in other areas of the body.
+Trigger point therapy incorporates the application of pressure to these painful, tender areas in order to relieve their pain and dysfunction as well as pain in other areas of the body.
 Sometimes massage and trigger point therapy are used together.
 Theoretically, active trigger points bring about muscle pain which transfers pain and tenderness to other areas of the body when pressed.
-Latent trigger points are those that don't hurt unless pressed, but they are believed to cause joint stiffness and decreased ranges of motion as we get older.
+Latent trigger points are those that don't hurt unless pressed, but they are believed to cause joint stiffness and decreased ranges of motion as we age.

 Chiropractic Associates offers trigger point therapy to enhance your healing.
 Ask Chiropractic Associates for more information.